What does the Status Quo trap in decision-making encourage individuals to do?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-The Status Quo trap in decision-making encourages individuals to stick with familiar options because it reflects a preference for the current state of affairs over change.
-This tendency arises from a natural inclination to avoid risk and uncertainty associated with new choices or methods.
-People often feel comfortable with routines and established procedures, leading to a resistance to change even when alternatives may be more beneficial.
+The Status Quo trap in decision-making encourages individuals to stick with familiar options because it reflects a preference for maintaining the current state of affairs rather than embracing change.
+This inclination is often rooted in the comfort of existing routines or processes and a fear of the uncertainty that new choices might bring.
+When faced with decisions, people may unconsciously lean towards choices that reinforce their existing situation, leading to a hesitance to explore alternatives or innovations.

 Subscribe